yyx319/multiphase-outflow-M82/readme.md

 The code is quite extendable and can be used to study the properties of multi-phase outflow in other galaxies.
 We attach a simple user guide for this suite of code.

 User guide
 There are three main steps to extend the code to analyse other observations: I. import data II.
 MCMC fitting III.
-Analyse the results
+Analyse the results.
+Before running the code, we first need to spcify the directory of DESPOTIC code, observational data, and MCMC output in wind_mcmc_fit.py and wind_obs_diag_pkg.py.

 I. Import observation data